 North House Folk School

-Also, North House Folk School students receive a 10% discount at most Cascade Vacation Rentals homes during their class stay.
-Just give us a call and provide proof of class registration.
+As a direct connect to your upcoming stay, North House Folk School students receive a 10-percent discount at most Cascade Vacation Rentals homes during their class stay.

 North House Folk School is located at 500 Highway 61 in Grand Marais.